How to Make a Back-to-School Period Emergency Kit

 6. Pack a treat

-If you're on your period and suddenly feel like you'd murder for a bite of chocolate, that's totally normal.
+If your teen is onΒ their period and have a knackering for chocolate, that's totally normal.
 Fluctuating hormones can lead to intense cravings for sweet or salty foods.
-Add one of your favorite treats to the container, whether it be dark chocolate, a sweet lollipop, or a salt granola bar—you'll thank yourself later.
+Add one ofΒ their favorite treats to the container, whether it be dark chocolate, a sweet lollipop, or a salt granola barβthey'll thankΒ you later.
 That's why it's called a survival kit, after all.

-Now that you’ve gathered all the items you need, stash it in your backpack, locker or car.
-Hopefully, you'll be prepared for any period mishaps that might happen at sports practice, sleepovers or school.
+Now that youβve gathered all the items your needs, stash it inΒ their backpack, locker or car.
+Hopefully, from there, they'llΒ be prepared for any period mishaps that might happen at sports practice, sleepovers, or school.

-Get a head start on period kits with Kt's help.
+Get a head start onΒ period kits with Kt's help.
 Each kit features a selection of reusable pads or period underwear.
-The School Period Kit even comes with a mini bag, so you're able to throw it into your gym bag or your car's glove compartment stress-free.✨
+The School Period Kit even comes with a mini bag, soΒ they're able to throw it into your gym bag orΒ the car's glove compartment stress-free.β¨

 To download in Canada, please click here.